 Visit the consultation page for more details of the consultation process.
 The final strategy was published in June 2016.

-Detailed work for the first year is set out in our operating plan:
+Detailed work for the second year of our 2016-2020 Strategy is set out in our operating plan:

 We set 5 priority themes in delivering our functions: